-The tool also illustrates the important consideration of the amount of ELT&C processing required for the range of options.
+The Option Assessment Tool also illustrates the important consideration of the amount of ELT&C processing required for the range of options.
 Often the options with the highest material circularity, producing the highest market value products, also require the highest amount of ELT&C processing.